 - Clark, M. S., & Beck, L. A. (2010).
 Initiating and evaluating close relationships: A task central to emerging adults.
 In F. Fincham & M. Cui (Eds.), Romantic relationships in emerging adulthood (pp. 190-212).
 New York, NY: Cambridge University Press.

-- Clark, M. S., Beck, L. A., & Aragón, O. R. (in press).
+- Clark, M. S., Beck, L. A., & Aragón, O. R. (2019).
 Relationship initiation: Bridging the gap between initial attraction and well-functioning communal relationships.
-In B. Fiese, K. Deater-Deckard, M. Celano, E. Jouriles, & M. Whisman (Eds.), APA handbook of contemporary family psychology (Vol. 1): Foundations, methods, and contemporary issues across the lifespan.
+In B. H. Fiese, M. Celano, K. Deater-Deckard, E. N. Jouriles, & M. A. Whisman (Eds.), APA handbook of contemporary family psychology (Vol. 1): Foundations, methods, and contemporary issues across the lifespan (pp. 409-425).
 Washington, DC: American Psychological Association.

 - Pietromonaco, P. R., & Beck, L. A. (2015).
 Attachment processes in adult romantic relationships.
 In M. Mikulincer, P. R. Shaver, J. A. Simpson, & J. F. Dovidio (Eds.), APA handbook of personality and social psychology (Vol. 3): Interpersonal relations (pp. 33-64).
 Washington, DC: American Psychological Association.